TABLE OF CONTENTS

 Fiix

-Fiix has been around for many years in the maintenance management platform space.
-It has a free plan at $0/month/user but for limited users only.
+Fiix has been around for many years in the maintenance management software space.
+It has a free plan at $0/month/user but is very limited in features and number of users.

 Fiix’s freemium plan offers users quite a bit of functionality for free.
 There are no limits on the number of work orders or assets, but users are limited to 25 PMs.
 Users can track downtime and small inventory.
-There are limitations on the number of users, however.
 Fiix’s freemium version is an excellent resource for small businesses with a limited budget and a small team.
 If operations require many users and have over 25 PMs to manage, they will have to look into a paid plan starting at $45 USD/month per user.

 According to G2crowd, it combines asset, work order, and parts management tools with high-powered cloud and mobile capabilities, the most open integration network, and AI-driven insights.
 Businesses can connect shop floor IoT solutions and corporate IT systems to improve asset performance, communication, business results, and sustainability.